mesosphere/bun/README.md

 To add a new check you need to create an instance of that struct, describe the check by specifying its string fields, and provide a Run function, which does actual testing.

-To make adding checks easier, Bun source code provides some help like ability to declare checks as a YAML object, or Run function builder.
-You can read about that in the next sections.
+To make adding checks easier, Bun provides some help; for example, you can declare checks as a YAML object, or use the `CheckFuncBuilder` struct to simplify creation of the `Cehck.Run` function.
+Please. see the next sections for the details.

 #### Search check